How to determine the number of Valence electrons?

 - How to determine the valence electrons from a Lewis structure?

-- How to Calculate valence electrons of ions and polyatomic ions?
+- How to Calculate the valence electrons of ions and polyatomic ions?

 What are valence electrons?